 Davis became un-enamored with Siddhis quickly, or at least after a short passage of time, apparently because any forthcoming results were not transpiring quick enough, and, as presented in the paragraph below, the personal commitment and severities of the regimen and difficulties in mastering them.
 So said, relative to Siddhis, although she loved the idea, she took a deep breath and unwillingly moved on.
 About that same time, with me remaining around peripherally because of a personal request to do so for whatever reason, I was yanked off the street one day by a couple of heavyweight growlers almost in the same way as the aforementioned Blackie had done with me in my youth and told, "Roselli's dead you monk-ass prick, you got no protection so fuck off."
 With that, after a minor conversation with Davis discussing a number of viable options, and without pointing fingers toward anybody specifically, following her suggestion that I should make myself scarce as possible as quickly as possible because it would probably be best for all concerned, I departed Las Vegas and her environs, with thoughts of Siddhis and Phyllis Davis no longer part of my repertoire.

 Up to that at point in time I had only known Phyllis for a short while.
 Although later on Fate or Karma stepped in with other ideas up their sleeve, somehow leaving her had a certain overwhelming sense of sadness because of the seeming finality of it all.
 I had experienced a similar situation years before as a young adult with a woman of parallel standard and quality, an experience that did in fact end with a near 100% never again to be seen finality, a finality I would have chosen to end differently given the chance.
-The same manner a sudden unexpected whiff of an odor or smell can send you back to a time and place in your memory or thoughts, because of a closeness in replication of that certain loss, I was engulfed by a swift lightning-like reoccurrence of that same feeling from ages long past that swept over me leaving me with a lingering sadness.
+In the same manner that a sudden whiff of an unexpected odor or smell can send you back to a time and place in your memory or thoughts, because of a closeness in replication of that certain loss, I was engulfed by a swift lightning-like reoccurrence of that same feeling from ages long past that swept over me leaving me with a lingering sadness.
 Although the feeling faded rather quickly, the memory of the event, once dredged up into my surface thoughts, can still be brought up.

 While it was also true Davis had become un-enamored toward Siddhis, as a matter of standing she wasn't discounting them either.
 Not only did she see they were difficult to master, but to do so would also require a total restructuring of her life.
 As a matter of fact, she had become even more disenchanted with mediums and psychics.
 It came to her that what mediums and psychics did, they did, not you.
 In other words, any spiritual aspect was not of your own doing or own making, but required a person other than yourself to accomplish what was being done, then what was done was handed to you like someone handing you a cheeseburger at McDonalds.
 Something was missing and she was intent on learning what that was.